HPSoftware/hubot-bpm/README.md

 This is a project allow enable BMP users to connect BMP to ChatOps tools and  contains the source code of a npm package for a Hubot integration.

+Integration supported from BPM version 9.25 and greater.

 ## Installation

 ### Hubot Configuration